opnfv/snaps/docs/how-to-use/LibraryUsage.rst

       -  name - the project name (required)
       -  domain - the project's domain (default='default')
       -  description - the project's description (optional)
-      -  enables - flag to determine whether or not the project should be enabled (default=True)
+      -  enabled - flag to determine whether or not the project should be enabled (default=True)